abcxyz/abc/README.md

   the diffs made by each step as git commits in a tmp git repository.
-If you want to see the git logs and diffs with your usual git commands, please navigate to the tmp folder, otherwise you will need to use a git flag `--git-dir=path/to/tmp/debug/folder` for your commands.
+If you want to see the git logs and diffs with your usual git commands, please navigate to the tmp folder, otherwise you will need to use a git flag `--git-dir=path/to/tmp/debug/folder` for your commands, e.g.:
+  `git --git-dir=path/to/tmp/debug/folder log`.
 A warn log will show you where the tmp repository is.

   Note: you must have git installed to use this flag.